 Suitable for age

 The recommended age is from 18 months to 4 years.
 Although aimed at children under 5, all children are welcome to attend.
-There is no lower age limit, however, younger children are better served by Wriggle & Rhyme, which doesn’t include storytelling.
+There is no lower age limit.
+However, as mentioned above, younger children are better served by Wriggle & Rhyme, which doesn’t include storytelling.

 Details